A ZIO 2 cheatsheet

-April, 2024 Update: This ZIO cheatsheet is currently being updated to ZIO 2.x, but it still needs a lot of work.
+April, 2024 Update: This ZIO cheatsheet is currently being updated to ZIO 2.x, but it’s still a work in progress.

 If you want a good cheat sheet right now, see this one on github.
 I’m creating my own as I learn ZIO and read the ZIOnomicon book.
 During the learning process I find that it’s much better to create your own by hand, that way you get something that’s meaningful to you.